concave-org/concave/README.md

 const helloPipe = createPipeline(component)
 ```

-For each route of your SPA you have create such a component pipeline that will be used after a route change.
+For each route of your SPA you have to create such a component pipeline that will be used after a route change.
 Please see the [Router](#Router) section to know how to define routes with component pipelines.

 For managing the core of your app you have to define at least one base or core pipeline: